webplatform/docs/guides/the_html_head/index.md

 # You greatly improve your ease of maintenance.
 The style and script for the whole site &mdash; which could be thousands of documents &mdash; are in one single location, so if you need to change something you only need to change one file, and not thousands.

 ==Conclusion==
-In this article, we have introduced the <code>head</code> element and some of its possible content.
+In this article, we introduced the <code>head</code> element and some of its possible content.
 We will examine this important web page section further in the next tutorial, [[guides/more_about_the_html_head|More about the HTML head]].
 }}
 {{Notes_Section